AidXylelele/SelfAssessment/Skills/Async.md

   - Concurrent programming: 👂 heard
   - Parallel programming: 🎓 known
   - Actor Model
-  - Thread: 🎓 known
+  - Thread: 🖐️ used
-  - Process: 🎓 known
+  - Process: 🖐️ used
 - Async contracts
   - Callbacks: 🖐️ used
   - Callback-last-error-first: 🖐️ used